There are more than 1,300 housing associations (“registered social landlords”) in the UK.

 Can you run the campaigns for me instead?

-Direct marketing offers the cheapest, quickest, and most effective way to generate new enquiries and sales from decision makers within UK housing associations.
+Direct marketing offers the quickest and most effective way to generate new enquiries and sales from UK housing associations.

-Tell us more about your company and its products and services.
-We’ll search our database from the prospects most likely to need your products and services and with the budget and authority required to make purchasing decisions.
+Tell us more about your company and its products and services and we’ll search our database from the prospects most likely to need your products and services.